 Juvenal was a younger contemporary of Martial and belonged to the same generation as the historian Tacitus.
 The precise date of each of Juvenal's satires is difficult to pin down.
 We know, however, that the collection was published in five books, over a span of a some 15 years (roughly AD 115 to 130): Book I: Sat.
 1-5; Book II: Sat.
 6; Book III: Sat.
 7-9; Book IV: Sat.
 10-12; Book V: Sat.
 13-16.
 Juvenal's works, then, date to the period following Domitian's fall, and reflect something of the greater freedom and optimism of the Roman elite under the emperors Trajan and Hadrian.
 Like Tacitus and other members of the aristocratic classes, however, Juvenal seems to have been scarred by his experience under Domitian: see my handout of testimonia of Domitian's reign, esp. the excerpts from Tacitus.
 See, further, pp. 15-16 in Braund's commentary and pp. 1-9 in Courtney's commentary.

 Emphasis will be placed on the precise translation, with grammatical and metrical analysis, of the prepared texts, but examinations will include a significant amount of Latin to be translated at sight.
 Dictionaries and grammars might be permitted in the case of sight passages, but all translations of prepared passages in an examination setting will be done without the use of any external aids.

-At the conclusion of the term, each student will select approximately 20-30 lines from one of our two authors (see above) to present to the class.
+At the conclusion of the term, each student will select approximately 20 lines from one of our two authors (see above) to present to the class.
 The student will be expected to lead the in-class translation and analysis of those lines and to produce a grammatical commentary, with supporting references to Allen and Greenough and other relevant sources.
-The initial draft of these commentaries must be presented to the instructor by 12:00 p.m. on April 3, for distribution to the other students in the class.
+The initial draft of these commentaries must be presented to the instructor by 2:00 p.m. on April 3, for distribution to the other students in the class.
 (Please note: this is a fixed deadline, since failure to provide your fellow students with the material required for the next class-session will jeopardize their success.)
 The final printed versions must be submitted by 4:30 p.m. on April 9.